Top Twelve Tips - Iceland for First Timers & Old Hands

 Don’t miss trying an Icelandic hot dog or pylsur that is made from a blend of beef, lamb, and pork – get it with the works… crunchy deep fried onions, sweet brown mustard all topped off with a creamy remoulade!

-Forget the carbs, try the rye bread and butter, it is excellent with smoked salmon.
+Try the rye bread and butter, it is excellent with smoked salmon.
 If you are daring you might want to try the fermented shark that is always paired with a shot of “black death” a clear, unsweetened schnapps that helps wash down the strong flavor and smell of this traditional delicacy.

 Reykjavik - Architecturally AmazingThis has to be one of the coolest and most compact cities in Europe… so easy to explore and get around.
 Downtown is lined with all sorts of shops, boutiques, coffee shops and restaurants that make it fun and interesting.